AdamAuthor/forum/README.md

 - Only registered users will be able to create posts and comments.
 - When registered users are creating a post they can associate one or more categories to it.
-  - The implementation and choice of the categories is up to you.
 - The posts and comments should be visible to all users (registered or not).
 - Non-registered users will only be able to see posts and comments.